dcfaltesek/draftsimulator/README.md

 # draftsimulator
-Data and Code to Bootstrap NBA drafts
+This project provides code to bootstrap one million NBA drafts.